 In some respects, the antithesis of the over-the-top, multi-layered production so typical of the earlier albums, this is Queen at their most stripped back: the utter emptiness at roughly 3:18 is truly arresting for any fan of the early material.
 Hot space, indeed.
 Also notable for Freddie’s risqué lyrics.
 The song stayed in the live set for five years, a showcase for Brian’s harmonizer effects and vocal gymnastics from Freddie.
 An early take (without harmonizer) released in 2017 is also terrific, with its feeling of spontaneity and exploration.

 119. Made In Heaven (Mercury), Made In Heaven, 1995

-At the time my favourite track from Mr Bad Guy, this reworked version makes the original seem somewhat insipid.
+At the time my favourite track from Mr Bad Guy, this reworked version makes the original sound somewhat insipid.
 A gorgeous melody and soaring vocals, given added emotional power by the Queen sound.
 It would arguably have been even better without the synth backing in the verses, instead giving the piano more prominence in the mix.
 Best moment: Brian’s guitar at 1:19.

 118. Is This The World That We Created…?
 (May/Mercury), The Works, 1984

 An audacious way to end their ‘return-to-form’ album after the sound and fury of Hammer To Fall.
 Written months before Band Aid and Live Aid, of course, it is a deliberately simple and sparse arrangement.
 Lyrically, it is a long way from Freddie’s exhortation for us to drink champagne for breakfast, and for some the lines “Somewhere a wealthy man is sitting on his throne / Waiting for life to go by” will ring hollow.
 On stage, keyboard backing was added to the second verse, but the simplicity of the original arrangement works best.
 Best moment: “Is this the world we devastated / Right to the bone?”